 The farmer, after harvesting the coffee, will have two options:

 - One is to continue carrying out the preliminary coffee processing by yourself.

 - The second is to deliver coffee to factories that have a team of experienced coffee processing technicians.

 However, this article will only focus on the first option because it will let everyone know the feelings of the farmers in this complicated preliminary process of coffee processing.

-Coffee is processed by farmers in many different ways, not just spreading the coffee berries on the yard and drying them like rice that people often see.
+Coffee is processed by farmers in many ways, not just spreading the coffee berries in the yard and drying them like rice that people often see.
 Each type of preliminary processing can bring a different coffee flavor.
 But in general, all preliminaries are not simple at all.

 Those are the fainting spells of farmers in greenhouses drying coffee.
 The sweltering heat and high humidity made weak people quickly collapse from dizziness.

 The farmer’s sleepless nights because of the whole body pain, when he had to stir the coffee continuously during the day for the coffee to dry evenly and not be moldy.